orange-cloudfoundry/matomo-cf-service/src/main/doc/markdown/index.md

 ---

 Go to your CF marketplace and create a service instance by choosing among the proposed plans.
 There are three (only the first one is currently implemented, the two others are expected soon).
-Their objective is to provide different isolation levels in term of load n an instance, especially on the management of data (information from tracked Web sites):
+Their objective is to provide different isolation levels in term of load and security of an instance, especially on the management of data (information from tracked Web sites):

 1. global-shared-db
    Data of all instances are stored in a database platform mutualized with many others (useful for dev purpose).